pbielefeldt/gegendarstellung_mwgfd/gegendarstellung_mwgfd.md

 ### Ineffiziente Masken

-In dem Schreiben steht, dass Mund-Nase-Bedeckungen („Alltagsmasken“) „völlig ineffektiv“ wären.
-Ein Beleg für diese Behauptungen wird nicht angegeben, und ich kann auch keine vertrauenswürdige Quelle finden, die die Ineffektivität von Masken belegt.
+Dem Schreiben zufolge sind Mund-Nase-Bedeckungen („Alltagsmasken“) „völlig ineffektiv“.
+Ein Beleg für diese Behauptungen wird nicht angegeben, und ich kann auch keine vertrauenswürdige Quelle finden, die die Ineffektivität der Masken belegt.

 Angeblich empfiehlt auch die Weltgesundheitsorganisation nicht das Tragen von „Alltagsmasken“.
-Diese Behauptung ist zumindest eine stark verkürzte Darstellung der Fragen-und-Antworten-Seite\[4\] der WHO zu *Masken und COVID-19*.
+Diese Behauptung ist zumindest eine stark verkürzte Darstellung der Fragen-und-Antworten-Seite\[4\] der WHO zu *Masken und COVID‑19*.
 Dort heißt es zu Alltagsmasken:

-„WHO does not recommend their widespread use among the public for control of COVID-19.
+„WHO does not recommend their widespread use among the public for control of COVID‑19.
 However, for areas of widespread transmission, with limited capacity for implementing control measures and especially in settings where physical distancing of at least 1 metre is not possible – such as on public transport, in shops or in other confined or crowded environments – WHO advises governments to encourage the general public to use non-medical fabric masks.“